Child labor in the Philippines: Historical evolution of child labor laws in the Philippines

-The concern for the welfare of Children being employed to work started in the Philippines as early as 1923.
-The American colonial government of that time enacted the very first set of rules and regulations in the country regarding Child-labor through Act No. 3071, also known as "An Act to Regulate the Employment of Women and Children in Shops, Factories, Industrial, Agricultural and Mercantile Establishments, and Other Place of Labor in the Philippine Islands, to Provide Penalties for Violations Hereof and for Other Purposes".
+The concern for the welfare of children being employed to work started in the Philippines as early as 1923.
+The American colonial government of that time enacted the very first set of rules and regulations in the country regarding child labor through Act No. 3071, also known as "An Act to Regulate the Employment of Women and Children in Shops, Factories, Industrial, Agricultural and Mercantile Establishments, and Other Place of Labor in the Philippine Islands, to Provide Penalties for Violations Hereof and for Other Purposes".
 The enforcement of this law was eventually overseen by the Woman and Child Labor Section of the Inspection Division of the then Bureau of Labor in 1925.
 When the Philippines declared independence from American rule in 1946, all existing laws enacted under the former regime were replaced by Republic Acts.
 Act No. 3071 was renamed R.A.
 695 thereafter and the implementation was entrusted to the Women and Minors Division of the former Bureau of Labor Standards, in 1957.

 In 1932, the Philippines enacted into law to codify its penal laws, they came to be known as the Revised Penal Code (RPC).
 The RPC contains several provisions barring certain types of child work, such as "Exploitation of Child Labor" (Article 273) which prohibits an employer from retaining a child worker in service against his or her will under the pretext of reimbursing a debt incurred by the child's ascendants.
 The PRC also includes a clause regarding the "Exploitation of Minors" (Article 278).
-This provision prohibits the employment of a minor less than sixteen (16) years of age in what the code describes as "dangerous exhibits".
+This provision prohibits the employment of a minor less than 16 years of age in what the code describes as "dangerous exhibits".
 Other provisions of the RPC relating to slavery, prostitution, corruption, illegal detention, and kidnapping of minors are all applicable to child workers.
 The RPC remains in effect to this day in the Philippines.